 See how this is substantially different from eating your three meals spread out over a much longer period of time?
 When you compress your eating into fewer hours, you give yourself more hours of uninterrupted fasting on keto, and a lot of the fast is done while you sleep, making it even easier to fast.
 Yes, you get a little bit of benefit of keto intermittent fasting in between your meals but not as much as when you get 16 hours straight without food.

 Once you get to 16:8 intermittent fasting to lose weight and are comfortable with it, you’re ready for the next level of even more serious weight loss.
 I want you to increase your fasting window to 20 hours per day, and compress your eating window to 4 hours while eating just two meals instead of three.
 Practically speaking, this means eating your first meal at 12 pm or 1 pm.
 Your second or final meal is at 4 pm or 5 pm.
 This pattern is also called 20:4.

-You get 20 hours of serious fat burning, with an exponential increase in human growth hormone and a serious decline in your insulin levels to help heal insulin resistance and unlock your fat burning(7).
+You get 20 hours of serious fat burning, with an exponential increase in human growth hormone and a serious decline in your Fat Storing Hormone levels to help heal Fat Storing Hormone resistance and unlock your fat burning(7).
 If you were to add high-intensity interval training, known as HIIT, that’s the icing on the cake, so to speak.
 (Just don’t eat it or the cake!)
 With this, your weight loss kicks into top gear.